This guide explains how to install, migrate, or upgrade to Anthos Service Mesh

 Choosing a certificate authority

-For both new installations and migrations, you can use Anthos Service Mesh certificate authority (Mesh CA) or Istio CA (previously known as Citadel) as the certificate authority (CA) for issuing mutual TLS (mTLS) certificates.
+For both new installations and migrations from Istio, you can use Anthos Service Mesh certificate authority (Mesh CA) or Istio's Citadel as the certificate authority (CA) for issuing mutual TLS (mTLS) certificates.

 - Mesh CA is a highly reliable and scalable service that is optimized for dynamically scaled workloads on Google Cloud.